A list of terms we often use and what they mean.

 The exclusive authority to administer and apply legislation.

-An official proclamation signed by the Lieutenant Governor of Alberta appointing individuals as Appeals Commissioners for the Appeals Commission for Alberta Workers' Compensation.
+An official proclamation signed by the Lieutenant Governor of Alberta appointing individuals as Commissioners for the Appeals Commission.

-The Alberta Queen's Printer publishes, distributes and sells copies of Alberta's legislation, selected federal legislation, standards, codes, department publications and specialty items that feature the distinctive symbols of Alberta.
+The Alberta King's Printer publishes, distributes and sells copies of Alberta's legislation, selected federal legislation, standards, codes, department publications and specialty items that feature the distinctive symbols of Alberta.

 A decision-making body appointed to inquire into and make decisions on specific issues of review or appeal.